-Receivables for investment securities sold and payables for investment securities purchased represent trades that have been contracted for but not yet delivered at reporting date.
+Investment Receivables for investment securities sold and payables for investment securities purchased represent trades that have been contracted for but not yet delivered at reporting date.
 Trades are recorded on trade date and normally settled within three business days.

-Receivables include prepayment on expenditures incurred to provide future economic benefits, where no intangible asset or other asset is recognised.
 Prepayment for any software as a service arrangement is recognised as an asset and expensed when services are received over the underlying contract term with the supplier.